Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 Sea To Sky Gondola

-If you’re looking to head back into the mountains after you hike The Chief (or I’ve scared you off completely and you want to take an easier route) the Sea to Sky Gondola is a great way to head into the mountains for 1% of the effort it takes over climbing it!
+If you’re looking to head back into the mountains after your Chief hiking experience (or I’ve scared you off completely and you want to take an easier route) the Sea to Sky Gondola is a great way to head into the mountains for 1% of the effort it takes over climbing it!
 The gondola not only welcomes you to explore the beautiful vistas but once you’re on top there are a variety of things to explore from the suspension bridge, hiking trails, and often special events including live music.
 With food to chow down on and epic views, there is a reason this is such a popular attraction in Squamish.

 Squamish Via Ferrata Tour